 Welcome to our Veteran Friendly Campus

 As a student at Three Rivers, you are joining a proud contingent of veteran and active military students who have pursued higher education here for over 50 years.
-Three Rivers, as a member of a community that is home to the Groton Submarine Base and the Coast Guard Academy, has the experience to support you in your successful pursuit of a degree, certificate or workforce training.
-You’ll find that many of our professors, staff and administration are veterans who know the journey you are pursuing.
+Three Rivers, as a member of a community that is home to the Groton Submarine Base and the Coast Guard Academy, has the experience to support you in your successful pursuit of a degree, certificate, or workforce training.
+You’ll find that many of our professors, staff, and administration are veterans who know the journey you are taking.
 We’re here to help ensure your success.
 Welcome!

 The Center, located in Room F203, provides a welcoming place for student veterans to socialize with other veterans as well as to study.
 The Center also serves as the College focal point for veterans activities.
 Learn more.

 You can get assistance with selecting courses, reviewing programs of study. degree evaluation, choosing a career and/or major, career information, and transfer counseling.
 Learn more.

 Veterans Organization membership is free and is not exclusive to veterans only.
 Any person who has a vested interest in meeting the needs of veterans is encouraged to join.
 For more information about the Veterans Organization, please contact Andrew Cullan at 860-215-9229

 We stand ready to provide guidance regarding eligibility requirements and the processes needed to access Veterans Administration educational benefits.
 We will assist you through the process and also help you access other benefits you may qualify for.

 Available Veterans Educational Benefits

 Chapter 30 Benefits– Montgomery GI Bill®, Active Duty (MGIB)